open5e/open5e/source/Spellcasting/spells_a-z/p/prismatic-wall.rst

 half as much damage on a successful one.
 This layer can be destroyed by dealing at least 25 fire damage to it.

-**6. Indigo.** On a failed save, the creature is restrained.
+**6. Indigo.** On a failed save, the creature is :ref:`srd:restrained`.
 It must then make a Constitution saving throw at the end of each of its turns.
 If it successfully saves three times, the spell ends.
-If it fails its save three times, it permanently turns to stone and is subjected to the petrified condition.
+If it fails its save three times, it permanently turns to stone and is subjected to the :ref:`srd:petrified` condition.
 The successes and failures don't need to be consecutive; keep track of both until the creature collects three of a kind.